 Most people with healthy immune systems experience a fast recovery from a stomach bug in a few days.
 For some, it happens overnight, and they feel fine the following day.
 The type of pathogen causing the infection plays the most significant role in determining the timeline for recovery.

-• Norovirus – is the most common and most infections resolve in a few days.
+- Norovirus is the most common infection; it resolves in a few days.

 What are the Symptoms of the Stomach Flu?

-Most victims of the stomach flu exhibit symptoms within 48 hours of exposure to the pathogen causing the problem.
+Most victims of viral gastroenteritis exhibit symptoms within 48 hours of exposure to the pathogen causing the problem.
 The most common viral gastroenteritis symptoms are:

 Dehydration and The Stomach Flu